ilastik/ilastik.github.io/documentation/fiji_export/plugin.md

 <a href="snapshots/fiji_export_cropped.png" data-toggle="lightbox"><img src="snapshots/fiji_export_cropped_scale2.png" width="100%" class="img-responsive" /></a>
 </div>
  <div class="col-md-6">
-This is how you find the right export option from within FIJI.
+This is how you find the right export option from within FIJI ("Plugins->ilastik->Export HDF5").
 It will warn you to be careful with the axes order, but don't worry, if you get it wrong you can still correct it on import in ilastik.
 </div>
 </div>